dalvikspx/spx_book_agent/README.md

 We welcome contributions from everyone!
 Whether you're a developer, native speaker, designer, or just someone passionate about making SPX6900 knowledge accessible worldwide.

-### For Native Speakers & Language Enthusiasts 🌍
+### For Native Speakers & Language Contributors

 Your expertise is invaluable for creating high-quality translations:

-- **Review translation quality** - Help us catch context-dependent translation errors
+- **Review translation quality** - Help identify context-dependent translation errors
 - **Suggest cultural adaptations** - Ensure content resonates with local audiences
 - **Provide linguistic feedback** - Help improve translations that might be too literal
 - **Verify existing translations** - We especially need verification for non-Italian translations

-### For Designers & Content Creators 🎨
+### For Designers & Content Contributors

 Help make the translated books visually appealing:

 - **Add correct images** from the original PDF to improve visual quality
 - **Create professional PDF layouts** using tools like Canva or similar
 - **Improve markdown formatting** for better readability
-- **Design better visual elements** for the final output
+- **Design visual elements** for the final output

-### For Developers & Tech Contributors 💻
+### For Technical Contributors

-Want to improve the code?
-Check out our **[Developer Guide](./DEVELOPER_GUIDE.md)** for:
+To contribute code improvements, see the **[Developer Guide](./DEVELOPER_GUIDE.md)** for:

 - Technical contribution guidelines
 - Code improvement opportunities
 - Architecture enhancement ideas
 - Bug fixes and feature requests

-### Non-Developer Friendly Guide 📚
+### Non-Technical Contributor Guide

-📖 **Detailed Instructions**: See [CONTRIBUTING_TRANSLATION.md](./CONTRIBUTING_TRANSLATION.md) for step-by-step instructions on how to improve translations, add images, and create professional PDF layouts using free tools.
+**Detailed Instructions**: See [CONTRIBUTING_TRANSLATION.md](./CONTRIBUTING_TRANSLATION.md) for step-by-step instructions on how to improve translations, add images, and create professional PDF layouts using free tools.

 ---

-**Get involved!** Open issues, submit pull requests, or reach out with suggestions.
-Every contribution helps make SPX6900 knowledge more accessible! 🚀
+To get involved, open issues, submit pull requests, or reach out with suggestions.
+All contributions help make SPX6900 knowledge more accessible.

 ---